 My son is 8 years old and is an advanced reader.
 But, when I first received the Big Ideas for Curious Minds I was a little concerned this would be too advanced.
 Now, this was just flicking through the pages as there are lots of words.

 Big Ideas for Curious Minds is designed to harness children’s spontaneous philosophical instinct and to develop it through introductions to some of the most vibrant and essential philosophical ideas of history.
 The book takes us to meet leading figures of philosophy from around the world and from all eras – and shows us how their ideas continue to matter.

 Big Ideas for Curious Minds is broken up into 28 chapters.
 This makes it easier for children to digest as they are in smaller manageable chunks.
-It is an absolutely brilliant philosophy book for children and in fact, is our favourite.
+It is an absolutely brilliant philosophy book for children and is our favorite.

 The first chapter is all about philosophy and what it is.
 What I love is at the end of the chapter there are some great examples of what is wise and unwise responses to things that children will experience.

 A friend isn’t very nice to you.
 Unwise Responses.
 Be horrible back to them feel that maybe you deserve to be treated badly or.
 Wise Responses.
 Wonder what might be upsetting them.
 Tell them calmly that they hurt your feelings, and ask what’s wrong.

 There are other examples that are just as good and aimed at problems that children will experience daily.
 Losing a game, long car journey, not wanting to go to bed, accidentally spoil a drawing etc.

 At the end of a number of chapters, there are places for your child to write their feelings or questions they may want to ask.